Behavior paradigm model

 ---|---|

-Name | Name of the behavioral paradigm (required; string; maximum length: 50 characters).
+Name of behavioral paradigm | Name of the behavioral paradigm (required; string; maximum length: 50 characters).
 Example: “T-maze alternation task” |

-Environment type | Type of environment in which the behavioral paradigm is performed (required).
+Setup type | Type of environment in which the behavioral paradigm is performed (required).
+Must reference an existing setup type.
 Example: “T-maze” |

 Authenticated groups | Groups that have change permissions for this behavioral paradigm (required).
 Example: “Lab A”, “Neuroscience Department” |